-Pick your own fruit (and in fall our specialty: apples) and vegetables is a great family outing, and with 35 acres there is plenty of room.
+Pick Your Own Produce: fruit (and in fall our specialty: apples) and vegetables is a great family outing, and with 35 acres there is plenty of room.
 Indian Orchards in Media, PA is a great place to teach kids where their produce comes from.

 *We have a pay for what you pick policy (per lb/pint) – Please be careful – weight can be deceiving.
 Also, we can’t put the fruit back on trees or bushes!

-At our Farmstand we also have fruit and veggies that we have picked for you.
+At our Farm stand we also have produce that we have picked for you.
 Along with other goodies like our own honey and products that compliment our sustainably-grown and pesticide-free fruits and veggies.
-We are a small-staffed, family-run farm – please bear with us as we work with Mother Nature to get the first of the Summer crops for you at our farmstand.
+We are a small-staffed, family-run farm – please bear with us as we work with Mother Nature to get the first of the Summer crops for you at our farm stand.

 In Fall: Pumpkins, Apples, Cider, Raspberries, some figs – Cider often sells out, but if you ‘e lucky – you can see us make up the next batch….

 Fruits and Vegetables Grown Using Sustainable and Pesticide-free Techniques

 Our Fruits and vegetables are grown using Pesticide-free techniques, natural & sustainable; we also use IPM or integrated pest management.

 What Fruit is Available When?

 Fruit ripens in its own good time with help from pollinators and the weather, but listed below is the general months/seasons when our fruits and veggies are available (they often overlap):

-June: Blueberries (these wake up/ripen first); then Raspberries and and Strawberries TOO, some early veggies
+June: Blueberries (these wake up/ripen first); then Raspberries and and Strawberries TOO,plus some early vegetables

 August: blackberries, plums, nectarines, peaches, pears, apples, vegetables (tomatoes have definitely joined the veggie crowd)

 October: Some Peaches and figs, our own Cider, Lots of Apples*, Pumpkins & Mums at the farm stand.
 Late-season raspberries, pears, persimmons. (*In very late October & November – sometimes pick your own apples may be done, but we usually still have apples and cider at our farm stand.)